UM Lowe Art Museum Presents Christo And Jeanne-Claude: Prints And Objects

 The exhibition is organized by Metropolitan State College of Denver, Center for Visual Art, Denver, CO.
 Support for the exhibition is provided in part through a grant from The Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, and the Miami-Dade Mayor and Board of County Commissioners.
 Christo derives no income from this exhibition.

-For more information about Christo and Jeanne-Claude, visit www.christojeanneclaude.net .If you love Soul Of Miami, please consider leaving a testimonial.
+For more information about Christo and Jeanne-Claude, visit www.christojeanneclaude.net .Thank you for using Soul Of Miami!